AgathePons/AgathePons/README.md

 # Hi there, I'm Agathe 👋

-I am french, and I am a young Javascript developer.
+I am french, and I am a junior Javascript developer.

 After almost five years at **[CGI](https://www.cgi.com/france/fr-fr)** as functional consultant, UI designer, and HTML / CSS integrator, I decided to take the step and learn how to develop web app.
 I just finished a 6 months training with the wonderful school **[O'clock](https://oclock.io/)**, to learn **Javascript** (front/back), and I specialize myself on the back side of Javascript.